MrLucien-Johnson/Class_enrollment_Project/README.md

 Utilising the linked table to add a student and a class to create a booking.
 This would make the program usable in an enrollment environment.
 The database model has been successfully created and can be utilised however front end will need to be improved.

 * UI UX - The look and feel of the application is very simplistic and could do with an overhaul on design
+* Create and link external databse hiding secrets using env